Skip to main content

 This project aims to deliver the following key industry outcomes:

-1. Provide stakeholders with actionable strategies and best practices to implement low and zero-emission technologies across transport, construction, and off-grid energy sectors.
+1. Provide stakeholders with actionable strategies and best practices to reduce cost of living (energy and insurance) and enhance health and wellbeing through housing and energy systems.